Browse the web in style and comfort with this fantastic, secure and highly customizable applicationby Benjamin Larkin

 In recent times, companies have been trying to create their own version of the perfect browser with dynamic features, speed and extensions that make it a cut above the rest.
 Browsers, after all, are much more than a means to explore the vastness of the web.
 They are a toolbox through which you can enjoy it more thoroughly.
 Mozilla's browser, Firefox, recognizes this.
 Although its features don't approach revolutionary new frontiers, Firefox remains one of the highest performing browsers and a favorite choice amongst millions of internet users.

 Finally, there is the new feedback system, known as Firefox Heartbeat.
 Although there is already a support and feedback option in place, this feature will allow users to be more aware of how to leave feedback as well as what is happening in the world of Firefox and its ongoing development.
-Definitely a welcome addition.
+Definitely, this is a welcome addition.

 Main Interface and Features